BloodDValz/Custom-Bookmark-Extractor/README.md

 # Custom-Bookmark-Extractor
 A Python GUI tool for extracting, filtering, deduplicating, and comparing browser bookmarks from exported HTML files.
-Built with Tkinter, this tool helps you organize bookmarks, clean exports, find duplicates, and compare bookmark collections between two files.
+Built with Tkinter, this tool helps you organize bookmarks, clean exports, find duplicates, and compare bookmark collections between files.

 ---